Coastal Zone Management Act

 1. Complies with utilization principles set forth in the integrated coastal zone management plan.

-2. Complies with control items of the coastal conservation plan and coastal protection plan.
+2. Complies with control items of the coastal protection plan and coastal disaster prevention plan.

-3. Maintains public transportation or provides alternative measures.
+3. Ensures public access or provides alternative measures.

-4. Effective measures to avoid or mitigate the impact on coastal ecology and environment.
+4. Adopts effective measures to avoid or mitigate the impact on coastal ecosystem and the environment.

 5. When it is necessary to use the natural coast or sea reclamation for development purposes, in principle only the minimal amount should be used, and effective measures to compensate or restore ecological and environmental losses shall be adopted in suitable areas within the development area or nearby coastal areas.